AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 * Model security: The Ai decision model itself can be a target for malicious actors.

-* Attach surface: AI systems often have broader attack surfaces compared to traditions systems.
+* Attack surface: AI systems often have broader attack surfaces compared to traditions systems.

 * Ethical considerations: Making sure that Ai is not used for illegal or unethical tasks and projects.